Neural network illustration — nodes and connections emerging from code

 np.random.seed(42)

-# Initialize weights and biases
+# Initialise weights and biases

 weights_input_hidden = np.random.randn(2, 2)